alnutile/alnutile.github.io/content/posts/sod/index.md

 tags: [devops, accelerate]
 ---

 Next time I want this info, I just wanted to make sure that I have the links I need concerning the Accelerate book and Software Delivery Performance.
+So I will use this page to continue to add info about these resources.

-The links below really are all related as the people authors work together in the different books.
+The links below really are all related as the authors work together in the different books, videos and research papers.

 ## TL;DR
 The most critical link [State of DevOps Reports](https://www.devops-research.com/research.html#capabilities)